 Plywood bats absorb water well like plaster bats, but they’re lighter and around ¾ inch (1.91 cm) thick.
-These bats are ideal for throwing large pottery as they don’t become flabby like the plastic ones.
+These bats are ideal for throwing large pottery as they don’t become flabby.
 To ensure that your plywood bat lasts longer, always let it dry properly after use.

 Keep in mind that most bat types, including plywood, Masonite, and Medex, warp when exposed to a lot of water for a long period of time.

 2. How to Prep a Bat for the Pottery Wheel

 Though bats are ready for use when you purchase them, you’ll still have to make sure the surface is damp before using them.
 So, if your Bat is too wet or too dry, the clay won’t stick well on it.

 Here are ways to prepare your Bat for pot throwing:

 - Scrap off any clay that remains on the Bat.
 If you’ve used the Bat before and didn’t clean it properly, you can remove the clay on its surface using a metal scraper or wooden rib.

 - Wipe the Bat using a damp sponge.
 To ensure that your clay will stick to the Bat, wipe it gently using a damp sponge.
 Do not apply too much water on the Bat’s surface because your clay will not stick.
 The same goes for not applying any water.

 3. How to Attach a Bat to a Pottery Wheel.